Summer Solstice - the Longest Day - Litha - Midsummer.

 This longest night is a time to celebrate the seasons and set intentions for the months to come.
 Sit up all night, watch the sun set and then rise again.

 Spend time with the flowers.
-Garden, buy flowers and arrange them all over your home, or explore a botanical garden.
+Garden, grow your own and pick flowers and and foliage and arrange them all over your home, or explore a botanical garden.
 Flowers are symbols of the solstice and have magical energies, and are linked to the Fae on this night, as with all the nights of transition and liminality.

 Hang out with friends, chat, drum, share food, meditate, leave offerings for the fairies, have fun!